zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Functional Async Programming with Promises
 ===============================================

 I've seen many struggles when people doing async programming in Javascript.
 We all know callback solution doesn't scale.
 Promises might turn into "Promise hell".
-I got inspired when learning functional programming, and made this library called `bluebird-promisell` to make async programming easy with Promises.
+When I was looking for better solutions, I learned functional programming and got inspired.
+I made this library called `bluebird-promisell` to make async programming easy with Promises.

 In this tutorial, I will give real world example to show the functional way of doing async programming with Promises.
 Hopefully you will learn how the library makes the solution easy to read and scale.